encoredev/encore/docs/observability/metrics.md

 ### Datadog

-To send metrics data to Datadog, you first need to Add a Datadog Account to your application.
+To send metrics data to Datadog, you first need to add a Datadog Account to your application.

 Open your application on [app.encore.dev](https://app.encore.dev), and click on **Settings** in the main navigation.
 Then select **Datadog** in the settings menu and click on **Add Account**.